korlibs/kotlin-source-dependency-gradle-plugin/README.md

 # kotlin-source-dependency-gradle-plugin

-> Note, that this is an experimental project.
+> Note, that this is an experimental plugin.
 I believe this feature should be available out of the box in Kotlin.
 So please, vote this issue: <https://youtrack.jetbrains.com/issue/KT-44251>

 Plugin to include Kotlin multiplatform source code from other repos without having to deploy artifacts